 LED tape is a thin, flexible circuit board populated with small, single LEDs.
-It is straightforward to use and simple to install thanks to the 3M branded self-adhesive on the back.
+It is straightforward to use, and simple to instal thanks to the 3M branded self-adhesive on the back.
 It can add a powerful, modern task or ambient lighting to any part of your home or commercial premises.
-Check out our blog on what you need to install led tape.
+Check out our blog post on why you need to instal LED tape.

 We cut our LED tape to your exact length requirements and solder wires onto the end of the strip, for free, to make sure that you never have to buy more than you need.
 So, feel free to take advantage of this service!

 The LED tape installation can seem complicated, to begin with, so please feel free to call or email us if you need any guidance or help with selecting the right product for you.

 LED strips are available in a wide variety of colours and brightnesses, including RGB colour changing!
 For this reason, lots of people are considering this form of lighting for their homes and businesses.
 IP65 rated LED Tape is ideal for bathrooms and outdoor areas as it is water-resistant, whereas standard LED tape is great for cabinets and shelves due to how thin and easy to conceal it is.
 The possibilities are endless with LED strips, from under-cupboard kitchen lighting to outdoor accents, bar and restaurant lighting, storefront displays, stage design, signages, and more…